 I’ve known better than to use the English literal translation…

-4 – French Slang is Evolving = Do You Know Millennium French Slang?
+4 – Do You Know Millennium French Slang?

 Understanding slang is however very useful, especially if you enjoy watching French movies or stream French TV.